LawleyFall2017/230-fall2017/weekly_materials/week6/formsExercise.md

 To accomplish this, I need both a button rule, and a button:hover rule.
 The first one sets the default state for the button (white background, green text, 1px solid dark gray border, 1.2em font size, and margins set to auto).
 The second one changes the background to green and the text to white, and also <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/cursor">changes the cursor to a pointer</a> so that it's obvious the button is clickable.

 Only one last thing to do.
 The button needs to be centered on the page.
 You *could* add a CSS class or ID to the div containing the button so that you could change the text alignment, but there's a way to do this that doesn't involve modifying the HTML at all.
-For this project it's overkill, but it's important to know how to do this, since it's quite common in production environments for you to need to format elements on a page without having control over the HTML being generated.
+For this project it's overkill, but it's useful to know how to do this using complext CSS selectors, since it's non uncommon in production environments for you to need to format elements on a page without having control over the HTML being generated.

 The <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/:last-child">`:last-child` pseudo class</a> allows you to select the last element among a group of "sibling" elements on a page.
 However, if we use that on the div element, that creates a small problem.
 Add this rule, and see what happens: